expo/expo/docs/versions/v19.0.0/sdk/video.md

 - `onError`

   A function to be called if load or playback have encountered a fatal error.
 The function is passed a single error message string as a parameter.
+Errors sent here are also set on `playbackStatus.error` that are passed into the `onPlaybackStatusUpdate` callback.

 Finally, the following props are available to control the playback of the video, but we recommend that you use the methods available on the `ref` (described below and in the [AV documentation](av.html)) for finer control.